Update May 10th, 2023: First Full Draft of Profile available here for review and comment!

 Overview of Project

-CLTC researchers Tony Barrett and Jessica Newman, along with UC Berkeley colleagues Brandie Nonnecke and Dan Hendrycks, are leading an effort to create an AI risk management-standards profile for increasingly multi- or general-purpose AI, such as cutting-edge large language models.
+UC Berkeley researchers Tony Barrett, Jessica Newman, and Brandie Nonnecke are leading an effort to create an AI risk-management standards profile for general-purpose AI systems (GPAIS), foundation models, and generative AI, such as cutting-edge large language models.
 The profile guidance will be primarily for use by developers of such AI systems, in conjunction with the NIST AI Risk Management Framework (AI RMF) or the AI risk management standard ISO/IEC 23894.
-This profile will be a contribution to standards on AI safety, security, ethics, and policy with risk-management practices or controls for identifying, analyzing, and mitigating risks.
-We aim to publish Version 1.0 by the end of 2023, preceded by draft versions for feedback.
+This profile will be a contribution to standards on AI policy, safety, security, and ethics with risk-management practices or controls for identifying, analyzing, and mitigating risks of GPAIS and foundation models.
+We aim to publish Version 1.0 by the end of 2023, free online for anyone to use.

 Purpose and Intended Audience